Amit775/Hostel/README.md

 we need to build and we done! for that, we first run
 `ng g ngx-build-plus:externals`
-add an extra webpack configuration so if there are many angular elements, they all use the same libraries and not every element will import its own (prevent duplications)
+add an extra webpack configuration so if there are many angular elements, they all use the same libraries and not every element will import its own (prevent duplications).
+P.S. it's important point for our use case, and need a deeply thoughts.

 now we build - not with ng build but with ngx-build-plus
 `npm run ngx-build-plus:externals`